chaitanyamotwane/calories-burnt-predictor/README.md

-# Title: Calories Burnt Estimator with Regression Analysis
+# Title: Calories Burnt Predictor and Fitness Data EDA
 In this Notebook, I build a predictive model that estimates the number of calories burnt during physical activity using Regularised Regression.

 ## Description: